matteodem/meteor-easy-search/packages/easysearch:core/README.md

 Easy Search Core
 =====================

 The core package allows you to search indexes with configured engines through the Javascript API.
+The `easy:search` package wraps this package together with `easysearch:components` for convenience.

 ```javascript
 // On Client and Server